![]() |

 Isaiah 53:11; Heb 5:7; 8-10; 7:15-16; 24-25; 26; 27; 28; 10:9; 15; 16; 17; Jn 6:45; 10:27-28; 29-30; 14:9; 15:18-19; 20-21; 22-23;

-1 Jn 3:13-14; 15-16; The Heavenly Father vindicated His Holy and Righteous Son and anointed Him as High Priest Melchizedek the King of Peace.
-Messiah Yeshua will reign in His Father's Kingdom on earth and remove Satan's evil spiritual influence that causes mankind to sin.
-Messiah Yeshua's Atonement sacrificial
+1 Jn 3:13-14; 15-16; The Heavenly Father, vindicated His Holy, and Righteous Son.
+Anointing, Yeshua, High Priest, Melchizedek, the King of Peace.
+Messiah, Yeshua, will reign, in His Father's Kingdom, on earth.
+And remove Satan's Evil, spiritual influence.
+From tempting mankind , into sin.
+Messiah, Yeshua’s, Life blood, provides Atonement purification.

 [Sebal = carries the burden] of lifting mankind out of the darkness of Satan's dominion of lawlessness.